SyndicateProtocol/syndicate-appchains/synd-withdrawals/README.md

 The secure enclave environment executes core logic for verifying withdrawal proofs.
 This is a forked version of [base/op-enclave](https://github.com/base/op-enclave).

+##### How to run it?

+There are two main ways to execute the enclave logic depending on your environment:

+###### Running Locally

+If you're developing or testing locally:

+Build the enclave binary
+From the `synd-enclave` folder, run:
+`go build -C cmd/enclave`
+After building, you can execute it directly with:
+`./cmd/enclave/enclave`

+###### Mimicking Enclave Behavior with Binaries

+If you want to simulate the behavior of the enclave without actually running inside a TEE, you can mimic the logic by placing compiled binaries in the expected location:

+- Create a bin/ directory inside synd-enclave/

+- Place the following binaries in that folder:

+  - synd-seqchain-verifier

+  - synd-appchain-verifier

+These will be used by the orchestrator to mimic enclave verification flows in a non-secure mode.

 ### Synd-Tee-Attestation-ZK-Proofs

 Generation and verification of zk proofs for synd-enclave TEE attestation documents.

+## Docker

+To build the withdrawals Docker image for the enclave:
+`docker build -f synd-withdrawals/synd-enclave/Dockerfile . --platform linux/amd64`